 You may be able to sit your deferred exam at an overseas venue.
 For details, see sitting your deferred exam overseas.

 Rescheduling a deferred final exam or assessment

-Once you have been granted a deferred exam or assessment, no further deferral of the exam is possible, unless the circumstances are exceptional.
-The conditions for rescheduling are strict and not guaranteed.
-An application will only be considered if:
+Once you have been granted a deferred exam or assessment, no further deferral of the exam is possible, unless the circumstances fall into one of the two reasons below: